Ukulele Sizes – Soprano, Concert, Tenor & Baritone

 Number of frets: 15-20

 The concert ukulele, sometimes referred to as the alto, is just a little bit bigger than the soprano and some would consider it to have a fuller sound.
-It’s commonly tuned in standard like the soprano uke although some people will opt to tune their G down an octave (linear tuning).
+It’s commonly tuned in standard tuning like the soprano uke although some people will opt to tune their g-string down an octave to low G tuning, also known as linear tuning.

 Because a concert uke is longer than a soprano, there will be more tension on the strings.
 This can be beneficial if you find yourself bending strings out of tune as you press your fingers down on the strings against the frets.

-The frets are a bit more spaced on a concert ukulele than the soprano, so folks with larger fingers might find it easier to play.
-There can be up to 20 frets on a concert ukulele which allows players to navigate to higher notes on the fretboard.
+Additionally, the frets are slightly more spaced on a concert ukulele versus a soprano, so folks with larger fingers might find it easier to play.
+There can be up to 20 frets on a concert ukulele, which allows players to navigate to higher notes on the fretboard which is beneficial for playing in styles like fingerstyle.

 Take a listen to the following performance on a concert ukulele by Ribbeemusic.